zlimteck/MusicNFOGenerator/README.md

 ## To run this script:

 - Install requests and dotenv
-- Rename exemple.env to .env and add your token discord
+- Rename exemple.env to .env and add your token discogs
 - add your album in input folder
 - Use your own template, replacing the existing one, or use the default template.
 In the template, replace YOUR ENCODER with your encoder.
 - Execute python nfo.py